Our school Wellbeing Team consists of a Mental Health Wellbeing Leader and a School Chaplain.

 School Chaplain

-Gerard comes to us with over ten years experience in social and youth work and with a Masters in Pastoral Care.
+Mark comes to us with a large amount of experience in the School Chaplaincy Program.
 He sees students on an individual or group basis as referred by staff or parents.
 He focuses on developing students social and personal strengths and providing a space where students can develop their own self awareness.
-Sessions with Gerard are centred around learning to prevent, protect and empower.
+Sessions with Mark are centred around learning to prevent, protect and empower.

 Maffra Primary School